-- ADDED: The source description was added by ADDDUMP processing to your user dump directory.
-This status indicates that IPCS must initialize the source before you can format it. - CLOSED: The source is not currently being used. - OPEN: The source is currently being used.
+• ADDED: The source description was added by ADDDUMP processing to your user dump directory.
+This status indicates that IPCS must initialize the source before you can format it.

+- CLOSED: The source is not currently being used. - OPEN: The source is currently being used.

 The first line under the data set ddname or name contains the dump title, or an indication that there is no dump title.
 The second line contains, if available, as much of the symptom string as will fit on the line.
-The type of symptom string is indicated to the left of the string:
+The type of symptom string is indicated to the left of the string, as shown in Table 4 on page 39.

-Туре Symbol in Symbol Table Source of the Symptom String Plex REMOTEDUMP If available, the information about the remote dump and the associated system name.
+Table 4: Types of symptom strings Туре Type Symbol in Symbol Table Source of the Symptom String Plex REMOTEDUMP If available, the information about the remote dump and the associated system name.
 Trap SLIPTRAP If available, the text of the trap that requested the dump.
 Psym PRIMARYSYMPTOMS The symptoms provided by the program that requested the SVC dump or SYSMDUMP dump.
 Ssym SECONDARYSYMPTOMS The symptoms collected by IPCS while processing an SVC dump requested by a DUMP operator command or a stand-alone dump.

-To use this panel, enter a 2-character command code in the AC column on the left.
+To use this panel, enter a 2-character command code in the AC column.
 These command codes let you request actions directly from this panel.
 For more information, see z/OS MVS IPCS Commands.

-- BR storage - CL Close the source - DD Delete the source description - DT Delete the translation records from the source description - LA List the source description with storage attributes - LB List the source description with record locations - LD List the source description with a dumped storage summary - LT List the source description with translation results - LIST List the source description with information from all list codes - OP Open a source - SD Establish this source as the current source in your local defaults
+BR

+storage

+Close the source

+Delete the source description

+DT

+Delete the translation records from the source description

+LA

+List the source description with storage attributes

+LB

+List the source description with record locations

+List the source description with a dumped storage summary

+LT

+List the source description with translation results

+List the source description with information from all list codes

+OP

+Open a source

+SD

+Establish this source as the current source in your local defaults

+XP

-XP Export dump description to RECFM = VB data set
+Export dump description to RECFM = VB data set